paulahemsi/cub3d/README.md

 * 23/04: I gave myself a break from the mindblowing sprites and spent the day reviewing the code and adjusting to the norm

+* 24/04: Same as yesterday

+* 25/04: The bug that made the player sometimes look through the walls and see the horizont are fixed.

 </details>